A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Conquest | Wichita | Lost Town | ||

-Conrotin | Gearyu | Lost Town | ||
+Conrotin | Geary | Lost Town | ||

 Conway | Linn | Lost Town | Near Sugar Mound | |

-Cook’s Ford, Cook’s Fork, Cook’s Ferry | Jefferson | Lost Town | 1865-1872 | Cook’s Ferry was established on the Kansas River in 1859.
+Cook’s Ford, Cook’s Fork, Cook’s Ferry | Jefferson | Lost Town | 1865-1872 | Cook’s Ferry It was established on the Kansas River in 1859.
+W. W. Cook, proprietor.
 Butterfield Overland Despatch stage route? |

-Cool | Cloud | Lost Town | ||
+Cool | Cloud | Lost Town | 1881-1887 | |

-Coon Hollow Crossing | Doniphan | Lost Place | Established in about 1844 on the St. Joseph & California Road.
-This rock bottom ford was probably the earliest emigrant trail from Mosquito Creek to the top of Wolf River Ridge. | |
+Coon Hollow Crossing | Doniphan | Lost Place | NA | Established in about 1844 on the St. Joseph & California Road.
+This rock-bottom ford was probably the earliest emigrant trail from Mosquito Creek to the top of Wolf River Ridge. |

 Coopersburg | Rice | Lost Town | ||

-Cope | Jackson | Lost Town | ||
+Cope | Jackson | Lost Town | 1877-1887 | |

-Corbitt or Corbett | Ford | Lost Town | 1885-1887 | Located on the Cannonball Stage Route from Wichita, Corbitt was located just two miles north of Bucklin.
-There were only 3-4 homes built there and when the railroad went to Bucklin. |
+Corbitt or Corbett | Ford | Lost Town | 1885-1887 | Corbitt was located on the Cannonball Stage Route from Wichita, just two miles north of Bucklin.
+Only 3-4 homes were built there when the railroad went to Bucklin. |

-Corinth | Osborne | Lost Town | On the south side of the Solomon River. | |
+Corinth | Osborne | Lost Town | It was on the south side of the Solomon River.
+Located about nine miles due east of Osborne on Highway 181. | |

 Cornwall | Cherokee | Lost Town | ||

-Coron | Coffey | Lost Town | ||
+Corona | Coffey | Lost Town | 1870-1878 | |

-Coronado | Sedgwick | Lost Town | ||
+Coronado | Sedgwick | Lost Town | 1877-1882 | |

 Coronado | Wichita | Lost Town | Town moved three miles to Leoti. | |